 The Wedding March from the incidental music to A Midsummer Night’s Dream by Felix Mendelssohn has transcended its original purpose and is now primarily associated with marriage ceremonies rather than the theatre.
-This arrangement for four guitars or guitar ensemble by Gary Spolding makes an unusual and entertaining item in any concert or even an actual wedding!
+This arrangement for four guitars or guitar orchestra by Gary Spolding makes an unusual and entertaining item in any concert or even an actual wedding!

 Lasting approximately 3½ minutes, the arrangement will suit an ambitious and enthusiastic group of guitarists who have reached grade 2 to 4 standard.
 After the unison fanfare intro Guitar 1 carries the theme for the opening section before Guitars 2 and 3 take over for the fanfare-esque second section.
 Guitar 4 is the easiest but players will need some experience of reading ledger lines and a fairly well developed left-hand little finger.